SecureHats/AzWorkspaceManager/docs/en-US/Remove-AzWorkspaceManagerMembers.md

 Remove-AzWorkspaceManagerMembers -WorkspaceName "myWorkspace" -Name "myChildWorkspace(***)"
 ```

-This command removes the workspace manager member myChildWorkspace from the workspace configuration 'myWorkspace'
+This example removes the workspace manager member myChildWorkspace from the workspace configuration 'myWorkspace' with confirmation

 ### EXAMPLE 2
 ```
 Remove-AzWorkspaceManagerMembers -WorkspaceName "myWorkspace" -ResourceGroup "myRG" -Name "myChildWorkspace(***)" -Force
 ```

-This command removes the workspace manager member myChildWorkspace from the workspace configuration 'myWorkspace' without confirmation
+This example removes the workspace manager member myChildWorkspace from the workspace configuration 'myWorkspace' without confirmation

 ### EXAMPLE 3
 ```
 Get-AzWorkspaceManagerMembers -WorkspaceName "myWorkspace" | Remove-AzWorkspaceManagerMembers -Force
 ```

-This command removes all workspace manager members from the workspace configuration 'myWorkspace' without confirmation
+This example removes all workspace manager members from the workspace configuration 'myWorkspace' using pipeline input without confirmation

 ## PARAMETERS